astro-aya/ayas-random-css/Themes/Islands/README.md

 # Islands Discord theme

 > [!WARNING]
-> Work in progress; not everything will be fully functional or polished.
+> Work-in-progress; not everything will be fully functional or polished.

 A Discord theme separating UI elements into distinguishable 'islands' for a cleaner and less dense layout.
 Slightly inspired by Microsoft Fluent UI and iOS Liquid Glass design.